LoftusN13/ms4-boojiebar/TESTING.md

 - On the Add Blog and Add Comment forms, the corresponding Author and User fields are in the form of a dropdown menu containing the names of all registered site users rather than just the current signed-in user.
 This means that you can add a comment under another user's name which is not good.
     - Further troubleshooting is required to fix this bug.
     - **This bug was not yet resolved upon submission of this project.**

+- Less of a bug and more of a styling/layout issue but on some pages of the site with not a lot of content the footer does not remain at the bottom.
+Initially having it sticky/fixed caused a lot of bigger layout issues so I removed those classes.
+It is something that will need to be worked out for a future release.

 ---